Bankstown

 Bankstown has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified a total of 44 projects that may impact the area.
-Notable projects include Bankstown Exchange (Stage 1 - Bankstown Central Masterplan), New Bankstown Hospital, Compass Centre Redevelopment, and Bankstown CBD Transformation, with the following list detailing those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 43 projects that could impact the area.
+Major projects include Bankstown Exchange (Stage 1 - Bankstown Central Masterplan), New Bankstown Hospital, Compass Centre Redevelopment, and Bankstown CBD Transformation.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.